epicchainlabs/epicchain-node/docs/labels.md

 (there are overlaps for internal components, but those are OK), so they naturally form this set of labels:

-- neofs-adm
+- epicchain-adm
-- neofs-cli
+- epicchain-cli
-- neofs-ir
+- epicchain-ir
-- neofs-lens
+- epicchain-lens
 - neofs-storage

 ## Platform